resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 basis of your new machine's hard drive.

 **Demonstrate:** Do a whiteboard drawing of this.

+And also note: If that image file is in Melbourne, and your computer you are launching is in Tasmania, it might take quite a while for the copy to get to Tasmania...

 Across the top of the list of images are four filters that are reasonably self explanatory.